greg-raven/Department-21/_drafts/funnies.md

 Do the camels in Australia have one hump or two?
 (UK)

 Can I bring cutlery into Australia?
 (UK) [Why bother?
-Use your fingers like the rest of us…]
+Use your fingers like the rest of us...]

 Do you have perfume in Australia?
 (France) [No. Everybody stinks.]

 Do tents exist in Australia?
-(Germany) [Yes, but only in sporting supply stores, peoples' garages, and most national parks…]
+(Germany) [Yes, but only in sporting supply stores, peoples' garages, and most national parks...]

 Can I wear high heels in Australia?
-(UK) [This HAS to have been asked by a blonde…]
+(UK) [This HAS to have been asked by a blonde...]

 Can you tell me the regions in Tasmania where the female population is smaller than the male population?
 (Italy) [Yes.
 Gay nightclubs.]